technocrat/GeoIDs.jl/docs/src/guide/database-setup.md

 1. Create the `census` schema if it doesn't exist
 2. Enable the PostGIS extension if needed
-3. Download and extract the U.S. Census TIGER/Line county shapefile (TIGER2023)
+3. Use the local U.S. Census TIGER/Line county shapefile from the GeoIDs.jl/data directory
 4. Create the `census.counties` table
 5. Load county data with GEOIDs and geometries